4 Essential Tools32 with --full-toolsBeta

 4

-Relevant past context, pain warnings, and topic predictions — all in one round trip.
-Auto-maintenance (decay, archival, consolidation) runs in the background.
+Relevant past context, pain warnings, contradiction alerts, phantom counts, topic predictions — all in one round trip.
+Auto-maintenance (decay, archival, consolidation) runs periodically in the background.

 Built-in agent instructions